Domaine des Ardoisières - IGP Vin des Allobroges Quartz 2023

 About the estate:

-The estate was born out of the replanting of the Cevins hillside, undertaken in 1998 by Michel Grisard.
-It covers six hectares of terraced mica schist between Albertville and Moutiers.
-Brice Omont, an agricultural engineer from Champagne, arrived in 2003 to assist Grisard.
-He threw himself wholeheartedly into the project and, since 2008, has been at the helm of an estate that now covers 16 hectares.
-Biodynamic viticulture is heroic here (the slope can reach 70%), yields are very low, and the wines are mainly made from co-planted and blended grape varieties.
-The result is often admirable: the wines show great finesse and originality, further widening the gap as they age.
-The aging process is sometimes prominent in the expression of young wines when they are first opened, which is important to know because aeration releases their expression.
-Améthyste complements Persan with Mondeuse; the Argile cuvées (from the Saint-Pierre-de-Soucy hillside) combine Jacquère, Chardonnay, and Mondeuse Blanche for the white, and Gamay, Mondeuse, and Persan for the red.
-Schiste is composed of Jacquère, Mondeuse Blanche, Roussanne, and Pinot Gris.
-Only Quartz is a single varietal, made from Altesse.
-If there is one estate that symbolizes the qualitative renewal of Savoy and its ambition, it is this one.
+The estate was born out of the replanting project undertaken in 1998 by Michel Grisard on the Cevins hillside, a 6-hectare terraced plot of mica schist between Albertville and Moutiers.
+Brice Omont, an agricultural engineer from Champagne, joined the team in 2003 to assist Grisard.
+He devoted himself wholeheartedly to the project and has been at the helm of the estate—which now spans 16 hectares—since 2008.
+Biodynamic viticulture here is a heroic endeavor (slopes can reach 70%); yields are very low, and the wines are primarily made from co-planted and blended grape varieties.
+The result is often admirable: the wines display great finesse and originality, further distinguishing themselves with age.
+The aging process is sometimes prominent in the expression of young wines upon opening; it is important to know this, as aeration releases their full expression.
+Améthyste complements the Persan with Mondeuse; the Argile cuvées (from the Saint-Pierre-de-Soucy hillside) blend Jacquère, Chardonnay, and Mondeuse Blanche for the white, and Gamay, Mondeuse, and Persan for the red; Schiste is composed of Jacquère, Mondeuse Blanche, Roussanne, and Pinot Gris.
+Only Quartz is a single-varietal wine, made from Altesse.
+If there is one estate that epitomizes the Savoyard quality renaissance and its ambition, it is this one.